Blockchain Analytics: A Path Towards Digital Transparency

 • Patient Data Management: Blockchain analytics can help healthcare providers manage and analyze patient data more effectively.
 By storing patient records on a blockchain, providers can ensure data integrity and security while allowing for more comprehensive data analysis, leading to better treatment outcomes.

-• Drug Traceability: Similar to supply chain applications, blockchain analytics can track pharmaceuticals’ journey from manufacturer to patient, ensuring their authenticity and reducing the risk of counterfeiting.
+• Drug Traceability: Similar to supply chain applications, blockchain analytics can track pharmaceuticals’ journey from manufacturer to patient, ensuring authenticity and reducing the risk of counterfeiting.

 Energy